 Jazz Phrasing – The Ultimate Performance Guide

-You can play all the hip jazz lines you like, but if you never punctuate your phrases, or play the same phrase lengths every time, then your hip licks become predictable and like a run-on sentence.
+You can play all the hip jazz lines you like, but if you never punctuate your phrases, or play the same phrase lengths, then your hip licks become predictable a run-on sentence.

-While you may know that studying jazz phrasing is important, it can be an extensive concept for any jazz guitarist to tackle in the practice room.
+While you may know that studying jazz phrasing is important, it can be an extensive concept to tackle in the practice room.

 But, by becoming more confident with different phrases, your solos will be lifted to new levels of creativity without having to learn any new technical material.

-The material in this lesson is designed to take you from day 1 of your phrasing studies all the way to the advanced level of soloing, so there’s no hurry to run every one of these exercises.
+The material in this lesson is designed to take you from day 1 of your phrasing studies all the way to the advanced level of soloing.

 Take your time with the exercises in this lesson, as you don’t have to rush through them this week, month, or even year.

-Come back to these exercises over time, as phrasing can be a lifelong study for anyone serious about learning how to play jazz guitar.
+Come back to these exercises over time, as phrasing is a lifelong study for anyone serious about learning jazz guitar.